Publication Ethics and Malpractice Statement

 Section A: Publication and Writing

-1. All submitted manuscripts will undergo a rigorous peer-review process by at least one expert reviewer in the field.
+1. All submitted manuscripts will undergo a rigorous peer-review process by two or more expert reviewers in the field.

 4. Possible decisions include acceptance, acceptance with revision, or rejection.